 Declaration.
 Justification is an act of God, not a process.
 It is not slow improvement; it is a verdict pronounced in a moment.
 The sinner who was condemned is now declared righteous.

 Definitive.
 Justification is once-for-all.
 The believer is not progressively more justified over time; from the moment of faith, they are fully justified.
-Romans 5:1: "having been justified by faith" (perfect tense — completed past with continuing results).
+Romans 5:1: "having been justified by faith" — a decisive past act with present and abiding effect.
 The verdict of the last day is announced now in advance, on the basis of Christ's finished work.

 By imputation.
 The basis for the verdict is the imputation of Christ's righteousness to the believer's account.
 "He made him to be sin who knew no sin, so that in him we might become the righteousness of God" (2 Cor 5:21).
 The "great exchange": our sins reckoned to him; his righteousness reckoned to us.